 However, since my good friend Hoda, an Iranian native started working at one of the shops, Fratelli Peruzzi.
 I had long written off the shops there as for richer tourists, a bit like the entire via tornabuoni.
 Fun to look at at, but for the normal person, out of reach.
 However, I wanted to learn a little more and put my personal bias on the back-burner.

-Fratelli Peruzzi is a silver-shop, in operation since 1860, one of the oldest workshops in the city opened by Giuseppe Peruzzi up to Gianna and their sister-in-law Laura, who is the president of the Associazione Ponte Vecchio.
-Secrets that have passed through generations, in the highest form of artisan craftsmanship and now almost a dying art.
-There are countless precious trinkets and home decor, candlesticks, hell brooches inlaid in silver or gold, animals, pendants, a baby’s first silver plated spoon.
+Fratelli Peruzzi is a silver-shop, in operation since 1860, is one of the oldest workshops in the city opened by Giuseppe Peruzzi and left up to Gianna and their sister-in-law Laura, who is the president of the Associazione Ponte Vecchio.
+Secrets have passed here through generations in the highest form of artisan craftsmanship, this is now almost a dying art that must be preserved.
+There are countless precious trinkets and home decor to marvel over— candlesticks, bell brooches inlaid in silver or gold, animals, pendants, a baby’s first silver plated spoon.

-What was particularly interesting to me is just show many religious items they had on show, religious items Jewish menorahs, Hanukkah matchstick holders etc. When I asked Laura if someone in the family came from a Jewish heritage she replied with “None of us are Jewish, however we realized there was a gap in the market for religious items like this in Florence, so we decided to start researching and creating a specific line, it is also a great passion for us.”
+What was particularly interesting to me is just how many religious items they had on show like Jewish menorahs, Hanukkah matchstick holders etc. When I asked Laura if someone in the family came from a Jewish heritage she replied with “None of us are Jewish, however we realized there was a gap in the market for religious items like this in Florence, so we decided to start researching and creating a specific line, it is also become a great passion for us.”

 The shop lies on the corner of the Ponte Vecchio and Borgo San Jacopo and another in the middle part of the bridge, an ancient crux of the city which has seen more than its fair share of history.
 Bombs from the Germans during WWII devastated the streets on either side of the Ponte Vecchio (check out this amazing video from 1945 or article from The Florentine) and the great flood in 1966 threatened its own special brands of devastation.